aptos-labs/aptos-core/developer-docs-site/docs/concepts/gas-txn-fee.md

 ## The Fee Statement

-Starting from Aptos Framework release 1.7, the break down of the fee charges and refund relavent to a user transaction is represented by struct `0x1::transaction_fee::FeeStatement` and emitted as a module event.
+Starting from Aptos Framework release 1.7, the breakdown of fee charges and refunds relevant to a user transaction is represented by struct `0x1::transaction_fee::FeeStatement` and emitted as a module event.

 ```Rust
     #[event]